xmorera/xmorera.github.io/2024/meeting-agenda-smartsheet.md

 Remember, for the company, a 1 hour meeting is not a 1 hour meeting.
 It is 1 hour multiplied by the number of people that attend.
 Be very clear of why each person is invited, which is easier done by linking each person to at least one point in the agenda.

 5. Encourage participation
-If a participant is invited to the meeting, he or she has something of important to contribute or help decide.
+If a participant is invited to the meeting, he or she has something important to contribute or help decide.
 Thus, encourage everyone to share their thoughts and ideas.

 6. Assign roles and responsibilities
 Just like the daily scrum has a scrum master, meetings should have an assigned facilitator that helps keep the meeting on track, make sure everyone has a chance to speak, and help capture key points and action items.